 Never Think About What to Make for Dinner for the Next Two Months with My Lazy Cooking Bundle

-Oven roasted vegetables are a healthy and delicious accompaniment to your traditional thanksgiving dinner or any winter meal.
-This roasted vegetables recipe is super easy to make and is a great way to use up any extra veggies you have at home.
+Oven roasted vegetables are such as great side dish for any meal.
+This recipe is super easy to make but delivers veggies with the perfect amount of crisp.
+It’s also a great way to use up any extra vegetables (winter or summer) you have at home.

 ingredients for ROASTED VEGETABLES